xiamaz/flowCat/README.md

 simplified interface to the major functions required for classification and SOM generation.

+### flowCat paper results

+The main results from the paper can be generated using the `./flowCat_gen_results.sh` script.
+If you have issues running the scripts please contact the authors.

 ## Contributions

 tensorflow SOM code adapted from cgorman.